saropa/saropa_dart_utils/code.of.conduct.md

 We’re looking for people who can think outside the box, deliver quality work quickly, and inspire innovation.

 1. 🛠️ How would we identify a high-quality feature that is missing?

 1. 📊 What is an interesting idea to report task progress to users?

 1. 📚 How can the system detect if its information is accurate and up to date?

 1. 🌱 What new technologies can we integrate?

+1. ⏲️ How can we better support users who are spread out geographically?

 1. ⚙️ What techniques can we use to optimize the system’s performance?

+1. 🌍 Part of a screen is appearing blank in production and we can't reproduce it, how to proceed?

 1. 🤖 How can AI be used to improve its capabilities?

 1. 💬 How should the system utilize feedback from its users?

 `END`

+> `When a person can't find a deep sense of meaning, they distract themselves with pleasure.`
+> -`Vicktor Frankl`